ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 At the 3km mark near the end of that hill, I was about to pass a legally blind guy and his running guide.
 At the time I was, and still am, more surprised to see that they had been so far ahead of me.
-The guide looked back and waved me to pass them as if it were a simple thing to do.
+The guide looked back and waved at me to pass them as if it were a simple thing to do.
 I gave myself a slight push and passed them as we turned onto flatter terrain again, finally.
 Third kilometre in 3:57.